WPDevelopers/wp-scheduled-posts/readme.txt

 **◾ Notify WordPress Users With Email:** Send email alerts to authors or users when a post is published, trashed, or has been scheduled.
 It will let our users be aware of the status of their current blog posts.

-**◾ Auto Share Posts On Multi Social Profiles:** Easily schedule, auto-share, or instant share blog posts from the WordPress dashboard to multiple social media platforms like Facebook page & group, Twitter, Pinterest, and LinkedIn profiles.
+**◾ Auto Share Posts On Multi Social Profiles:** Easily schedule, auto-share, or instant share blog posts from the WordPress dashboard to multiple social media platforms like Facebook page & group, Twitter, Pinterest, LinkedIn profiles, LinkedIn pages, and Instagram.

 **◾ Configure Auto Social Share Templates:** Personalize your WordPress blog with preferred social media templates by configuring all exclusive features by SchedulePress.
 Each social share channel template comes with specific and unique features.